GalacticBot/galactic-docs/blog/2022-07-24-changelog.md

 <sub>*To be precise, the bot supports a subset of regex, specifically the following characters: <code>? ( ) | . [ ] -</code>.
 Any other characters are escaped and treated as normal characters.</sub>

 ## Logging & Automoderation
 While no fundamental changes to automoderation (filtering) have occurred, they have been improved under the hood, on top of the additional filter lists and actions.
 The reason logging and automoderation are under the same heading here is because they now work together, in the sense that if a message is filtered, that is now reflected in the message logs, this includes whether the user was sanctioned based on an action for a filter or message flag.

+# Finally
+There have been **a lot** of changes since the previous bot and I'm sure I've missed some.
+If something here is unclear or you think should be documented clearer, please reach out in the support server.
+Depending on how dilligently I feel like writing, some of the documentation may be a bit of a work in progress by the time this is released.